International student: China

 In 2016, China was the third largest receiver of international students globally, with 442,773 international students.
 By 2018 this number had grown to 492,185 (10.49% growth from 2017).

-The number of international students in China has grown steadily since 2003, with apparently no impact from the rise of terrorism or the 2008 global financial crisis.
+The number of international students in China has grown steadily since 2003, with apparently no impact from the rise of terrorism or the Great Recession.
 In contrast to the reported decline of enrollments in the USA and the UK, China's international student market continues to strengthen.
 China is now the leading destination globally for Anglophone African students.

 In 2016, the students coming to China were mostly from Asia (60%), followed by Europe (16%) and Africa (14%).
 However, Africa had the highest growth rate at 23.7% year-on-year 2015–2016.

 The top 15 countries sending students to China in 2018 are listed below.
 African countries are grouped together and show a considerable block of students.

 In 2016, international students mostly went to study in the major centers of Beijing (77,234, 17.44%) and Shanghai (59,887, 13.53%).
 In recent years there has been a decentralization and dispersion of students to other provinces.

 Various factors combine to make China a desirable destination for international students.